The Web never sleeps.

 The world doesn’t revolve around the western Internet.

-Yes, it’s easy to forget but websites are started each and every day, all around the world; many of which are the dominant players in their respective countries.
+…Many of which are the dominant players in their respective countries.

 There’s no reason not to cater to the outside world especially with free translation tools.